 The subterranean termite group cause by far the greatest level of damage to buildings and structures.
 As their name suggests they are generally ground dwelling and thus, when infesting a building, usually require some level of contact with soil or some external moisture source in order to survive.

-Many of these termites are able to build protective mud-tubes, from the soil, up a non-edible building element (e.g. brickwork) or around physical barriers in order to reach a food source (such as bearers and joists).
-Even if an effective termite barrier has been installed termites can still enter a building by bridging the barrier.
-Annual termite inspections by a qualified professional are therefore essential in order to detect such bridging of barriers.
+Many of these termites are able to build protective mud-tubes, from the soil, up a non-edible building element (e.g. brickwork) or around physical systems in order to reach a food source (such as bearers and joists).
+Even if an effective termite system has been installed termites can still enter a building by bridging the system.
+Annual termite inspections by a qualified professional are therefore essential in order to detect such bridging of systems.

 These are the termites which, if you let them, will literally eat you out of house and home.